ThePrimeagen/rust-for-typescript-devs/lessons/01-introduction/D-rust-basics.md

 ---

 ### Did you remember everything I just said?
 Of course not.
-Learning a language is not so different from yours is nice, but unless you put it into practice, you will literally forget everything.
+Learning a language that is not so different from yours is nice, but unless you put it into practice, you will literally forget everything.

 We will be putting these into practice, i just wanted to get through this as fast as possible to get to the fun parts.